-Research interests & selected publications
+Research interests & selected recent publications

 Robot adaptation for assistive robotics

 - A. Andriella, C. Torras, and G. Alenyà, “Short-Term Human–Robot Interaction Adaptability in Real-World Environments,” International Journal of Social Robotics, vol. 12, no. 3, pp. 639–657, 2020.